Current Program Operations

 education abroad program?

 At this time, the IEGI strongly recommends that you do not pursue travel before your departure date, as this may complicate the entry process to your program location and increases the risk of exposure ahead of your program start date.
-We also recommend that students remain in their host city and country during their education abroad experience.
-This reduces the possibility of being stranded in a different location if travel becomes restricted.
-We recommend that students do not pursue personal travel after their program as this may complicate return itineraries and increases the risk of exposure ahead of your reentry to the U.S..
-Students must also consider the 14 days quarantine requirement upon arrival to the U.S., and how this may impact personal, academic, and employment plans upon return.
 We recommend monitoring the U.S. State Department’s country-specific Travel Advisory levels, and the CDC’s country-specific Travel Health Advisories for any location that you intend to visit while abroad.
 You should also familiarize yourself with any updates for entry to your host-country.
 This reduces the possibility of being stranded in a different location if travel becomes restricted.

 Students should be keenly aware, whether or not they are personally exposed to the virus, that the local response to the virus could dramatically alter their travel plans.
-Many locations already have guidelines for quarantine upon entry and activities may be greatly restricted.
+Many locations have guidelines for quarantine upon entry and activities may be greatly restricted.
 If the pandemic escalates, there may be rapidly changing conditions and serious disruptions, including public transportation curtailment, mandatory health screening, regional entry and exit prohibitions, mandatory quarantine, and other significantly impactful public health measures.
-While Binghamton University provides pre-departure information to assist students in making good choices to minimize risk, the risk assumed (health, safety, and academic/program) by traveling outside of their country of study is their own.
+While Binghamton University provides pre-departure information to assist students in making good choices to minimize risk, the risk assumed (health, safety, and academic/program) by traveling inside and outside of their country of study is their own.